JsCommunity/json-rpc-protocol/README.md

 import {parse} from 'json-rpc-protocol'
 ```

-The `parse()` function parses, normalizes and validates JSON-RPC
+The `parse()` function parses, normalizes and validates JSON-RPC 1 or
-messages.
+JSON-RPC 2 messages.

 These message can be either JS objects or JSON strings (they will be
 parsed automatically).